Layer Two Tunneling Protocol (L2TP)

 The Layer 2 Tunneling Protocol (L2TP) is used to transfer information securely and rapidly across public networks.
 The protocol has plenty of use cases, but the most well-known is being part of Virtual Private Networks (VPNs).

 L2TP was created by Microsoft and Cisco technicians in 2000 as a replacement for the older Point-to-Point Tunneling Protocol (PPTP).
 The new standard was given the code RFC 2661 and combines two elements: PPTP and Cisco's Layer 2 Forwarding Protocol (LTF).
-The two components work together to create stable point-to-point connections at OSI Layer 2.
+The two components work together to create stable point-to-point connections at OSI model Layer 2.

 In 2005, the initial L2TP standard was upgraded to L2TPv3.
 This new update improved the protocol's encapsulation features and boosted its speed.
 Since then, L2TP has become a regular feature of VPN networks, usually in combination with the IPSec security and authentication protocol.